 Sri Lanka Administrative districts

-- While the incidence of dengue in Batticaloa is running at over 7 cases per 000 of the population the number of newly recorded cases is beginning to drop.
+- While the incidence of dengue in Batticaloa is running at over 7 cases per 000 of the population the number of newly recorded cases continues to drop.

 - The number of cases continues to rise in Kandy

-- The number of new cases in all western province areas is now on the rise as could be expected now that the monsoon season is in full swing and Ratnapura in particular is showing a steady increase.
+- The number of new cases in all western province areas is now on the rise as could be expected now that the monsoon season is in full swing.

 There is an interesting document I found which you can also read especially if you are medically inclined about the dengue outbreak in Batticaloa